20 Breathtaking Fall Hikes to Take in the Hudson Valley

 Grafton

 Resting on top of the Rensselaer Plateau is the Dyken Pond Environmental Education Center, a place of nature exploration and learning.
 Over 33 different ecological communities call this park home, along with 19 species of mammals and over 50 species of birds.
-Here, autumn is an adventure as you explore six miles of trails on self-guided Hudson Valley hikes.
+Here, autumn is an adventure as you explore 11 miles of trails on self-guided Hudson Valley hikes.

 Rockland County